- What are Chinese herbs?

 You cannot cook your herbs in a metal pot.
 Do you have a ceramic or clay pot?
 The Dispensary does not post chinese cooking pots.

 If you don’t have a pot, then you can still have the ritual of preparing the granule herbs in a special way- by making enough one night for the next day.
 Shelley will explain how, if you choose to use granules.
 Many granules have the fragrance of raw herbs, but clearly not the texture.
-Granules are approximately 20 % more expensive
+Granules are approximately 30 % more expensive than raw herbs.